 National Cycle Network (NCN) Route 1 is a 1695-mile-long route connecting Dover to the Shetland Islands - via the east coast of Scotland and England.
 The NCN Route 1 enters Inverness from the east via Culloden to Kessock Bridge, before following the A9 to Arpafeelie.
 From Arpafeelie, the NCN Route 1 splits into two individual routes.
-One follows the A9 and A835, including an on-road section along the A835 before re-joining alongside the A9 to Tain, the other travels north from Arpafeelie to Cromarty staying clear of the A832.
-The Cromarty-Nigg ferry service is part of the NCN Route 1 when travelling from Arpafeelie to Tain via Cromarty and Nigg.
+One follows the A9 and A835, including an on-road section along the A835 before re-joining alongside the A9 to Tain, the other travels north from Aperfeelie to Cromarty staying clear of the A832 other than a couple of crossing points, a 1km section past Old Dam Steading and the last ~2km section from Newton of Cromarty into the village of Cromarty.
+The Cromarty-Nigg ferry service is part of the NCN Route 1 when travelling from Aperfeelie to Tain via Cromarty and Nigg.